HACManchester/documentation/docs/Workshop_Areas/Metalwork/Equipment/Metal_Lathe.md

 ## Induction

-Inductions are now available - please contact Greg Morris (mail_hmlathe@gregm.co.uk) with the following information:
+Inductions are now available - please ask in the Weldy Grindy Telegram group or contact Mike Hindley via Telegram to arrange.

--   What times you are available for training
--   What previous experience you have using a lathe
--   Any particular skills you want to learn

-Basic lathe training has a £2 cost - this is to cover the cost of the materials that are provided.
-It consists of making a standard product (a 2-part plumb-bob) out of aluminium and acetal.

-This training covers the following skills
+During this training session, trainees will be able to make a small decorative ring in brass and learn the following skills:

--   Health and Safety
+-   Health and safety
 -   Using the 3-jaw chuck
 -   Facing and turning to diameter
--   Taper turning
 -   Drilling
--   Threading with a tap and die
+-   Boring
 -   Grooving and parting off

 Other skills will be taught upon request - this can either be on